 Article III - The Judicial Branch

 Article III of the Constitution of the United States establishes the federal government's judicial branch.
-The text of the Constitution only references the Supreme Court, but it gave the Senate and House of Representatives the power to create lower courts (known as “inferior courts") as necessary.
+Although the Constitution only references the Supreme Court, it gave the Senate and House of Representatives the power to create lower courts (known as “inferior courts") as necessary.

-In 1789, Congress set up the Supreme Court, which then had six justices.
-Today, there are nine Supreme Court justices, including the Chief Justice.
+In 1789, Congress established the U.S. Supreme Court, which then had six justices.
+Today, there are nine justices, including the Chief Justice.

 For more than 100 years, the Supreme Court was responsible for hearing all appeals in federal court cases.
 Then, Congress passed the Judiciary Act of 1891, also known as the Evarts Act.
-The Evarts Act created the U.S. Court of Appeals, a system of federal appellate courts tasked with reducing the workload of the Supreme Court.
+The Evarts Act created the U.S. Court of Appeals, a system of federal appellate courts tasked with reducing the Supreme Court's workload.
 Congress divided this new court system into nine circuits and assigned a “circuit justice" to each.

-If a party disagrees with the decision of a federal district court, they can appeal to have the decision reviewed by a three-judge panel in their circuit.
+If a party disagrees with a federal district court's decision, they can appeal to have the decision reviewed by a three-judge panel in their circuit.
 Today, there are twelve federal circuits.
 The Evarts Act greatly limited the types of cases that could be appealed to the Supreme Court, giving appellate jurisdiction in most cases to the U.S. Court of Appeals.

 What Does Article III of the U.S. Constitution Say?